RRZE-HPC/TheBandwidthBenchmark/README.md

 The assembler files will also be located in the `./build/<TOOLCHAIN>` directory.

-Reformat all source files using `clang-format`.
-This only works if `clang-format` is in your path.
+Reformat all source files using `clang-format` (only works if `clang-format` is in your path):

 ```sh
 make format
 ```
----

 ### GPU Build (NVIDIA CUDA)

 When building bwBench with CUDA support, several compile-time parameters can be tuned to optimize performance on different NVIDIA GPU architectures.

 ```make
 # Supported: GCC, CLANG, ICX, NVCC